namewiz/registrar-pricelist/README.md

 # registrar-pricelist

-Small Node.js utilities that generate structured JSON price lists for TLDs from different sources:
+Utilities for generating structured JSON price lists for domain registrars.
+The project currently supports:

-- Openprovider: parses a public Google Sheet into JSON.
+- **Openprovider** – parses a public Google Sheet into a compact structure.
-- Namecheap: calls the official API and normalizes prices.
+- **Namecheap** – calls the official API and normalises create/renew/transfer/restore prices.
-- NIRA: converts fixed NGN list prices to USD using a live FX rate.
+- **NIRA** – converts fixed NGN list prices to USD using a live FX rate.

 ## Prerequisites

-- Node.js 18+ (for built‑in `fetch`).
+- Node.js 18+ (for built-in `fetch`).
 - npm (to install dependencies).

 Install dependencies once: